Summer in Budapest: Weather & 23 Best Things to Do (2026)

 Summer is the hottest time in Budapest, so if you just want to chill by the pool, here are the best Budapest pools for you!

-Some of the best pools in Budapest are Palatinus Pool, Római Pool, Csillaghegyi Pool, Lupa Beach, and Paskál Pool.
+Some of the best pools in Budapest are Palatinus Pool and Thermal Baths, Római Pool, Lupa Beach and Paskál Pool and Thermal Baths.

 Many of the pools also have warm thermal baths and spa, so if you are tired of the slides and just want to relax, you can also use the spas.